WalksWithASwagger/bc-ai--ecosystem-map/MCP_STATUS.md

 # MCP Status & Configuration

-## Current Status: ⚠️ TOKEN INVALID - REQUIRES REFRESH
+## Current Status: 🔄 TOKEN UPDATED - RESTART REQUIRED

-The MCP (Model Context Protocol) integration is configured but the Notion API token is invalid and needs to be refreshed.
+The MCP (Model Context Protocol) integration has been updated with a fresh Notion API token but requires a Cursor restart to activate.

 ## Configuration Details